-You might be wondering if MAT programs actually help patients achieve the goals mentioned above.
+You might be wondering if medication assisted treatment programs actually help patients achieve the goals mentioned above.
 While most patients won’t be able to achieve every single one of the short term and long term goals mentioned above, they typically achieve enough to help their recovery both inside and outside the treatment facility.

 Studies have found that a significant percentage of MAT patients retain the progress from their initial treatment.
-This evidence suggests that MAT could be a suitable treatment method for opioid addicts concerned about relapsing at a future time.
+This evidence suggests that medication assisted treatment could be a suitable treatment method for opioid addicts concerned about relapsing at a future time.